Microsoft/azure-docs.pl-pl/articles/machine-learning/algorithm-module-reference/designer-error-codes.md

 ## <a name="error-0127"></a>Błąd 0127
- Rozmiar piksela obrazu przekracza dozwolony limit
+ Rozmiar pikseli obrazu przekracza dozwolony limit

- Ten błąd występuje, jeśli odczytujesz obrazy z zestawu danych obrazu do klasyfikacji i obrazy są większe niż model może obsłużyć.
+ Ten błąd występuje, gdy odczytujesz obrazy z zestawu danych obrazu dla klasyfikacji, a obrazy są większe niż obsługiwane przez model.

  <!--**Resolution:**
  For more information about the image size and other requirements, see these topics: